Want to learn more about Echeveria (mixed varieties) Trivia

 Even now, almost 200 years after its discovery, new species of Echeveria are still being found.

 They're able to survive harsh desert environments and periods of drought by storing water in their fleshy leaves.
 As such, they make great beginner plants, as they can handle some neglect.

 The easiest way to kill an Echeveria is by overwatering it.
 These plants are adapted to survive without water for extended periods of time.
 This means that they quickly drown if given too much water, and unfortunately it can be very difficult to save an overwatered plant.

-Never ever water directly on the leaves, and only water if the soil has been super dry for several days.
+Never ever water directly on the leaves, and only water if the soil has been allowed to dry out completely.

-Only water once the soil has dried out - this can mean that waterings may be very infrequent.
+Only water once the soil has dried out.
 It's also important to check that they're planted in a well-draining soil and that your plant pot has drainage holes.

 These plants also love sunlight, so if possible try to place them somewhere that they can bask in plenty of sunshine.
 They can sometimes survive in shadier places also, but we recommend placing them, for example, on a windowsill with full sun.

 Unless you live in a particularly warm area, you should keep your Echeveria indoors, as they are not tolerant of frost and can perish in colder temperatures.